Plucking Apples in Himachal Pradesh With My Host Family

 Good luck getting seasonal vegetables though because Himachal families mostly cook what they grow.
 If they are out of vegetables in the fields, you are out of greens on your plate.
 Often we purchased fresh okra or cauliflower from the Karsog market and brought it to our hosts to cook.

 But the garden-fresh vegetables, the home-cooked rich colocasia leaves, or aunty’s beautiful smile and adjusting demeanor weren’t the only good things about that homestay.

-I really wanted to join the family whenever they harvested.
+I wanted to pluck apples with the family whenever they harvested.
 But I was shy to say.

-One Saturday morning my partner and I were about to go out to explore the mountains.
+One Saturday morning my partner and I were about to go out to explore the peaks around us.
 But I saw the homestay aunty walking to the fruits orchards balanced precariously on hill slopes around the house.
 Another lady with a big basket on her back strode behind aunty.
 After some time they returned with the basket full of apples.
 And soon enough they went back.

 I was intrigued and asked the grandson.
-He said we could go into the orchards anytime we like.
-So I slipped my feet into my slippers — I was afraid by the time I wore shoes the women would have finished plucking apples from the sprawling orchard without me — and ran towards the gardens.
+He said it was the time of harvesting apples in Himachal Pradesh and I could go into the orchards anytime I like.
+So I slipped my feet into my slippers — I was afraid by the time I wore shoes the women would have finished plucking from the sprawling apple orchard without me — and ran towards the gardens.

 You know one good thing travel teaches you is to put yourself out, ask for favors, and accept them with gratitude.
 Asking someone for something doesn’t make you a small person.

 But soon my run turned into a trudge as the mud paths of that precipitous hill weren’t really clear trails.
 Bushes from both sides shot into the track and tall grass stood everywhere.
 Apple, pomegranate, and pear trees were strewn around.
 Carefully I descended and crossed ahead to be with the two women who had been directing me how to reach them.